 So use your best judgement!

 Honestly I doubt you’ll have leftovers hanging around for very long anyway!

 I hope you enjoy this easy dulce de leche recipe!
 If you make it, let me know what you end up doing with it in the comment section below!

 As an amazon associate I earn from qualifying purchases.

 Make this easy dulce de leche recipe with just one simple ingredient!
 It's so sticky sweet and delicious, and can be used in so many different ways.

 Place the sweetened condensed milk in a pie plate or similar baking dish, and cover it tightly with foil.

 Place the covered dish in a larger pan, and pour hot water into the larger pan until it comes about 1 inch up the sides.

-Bake in the oven for about 2 hours, or until the desired color and thickness* are achieved.
+Bake in the oven for about 2 hours (checking every so often to refill with water if needed), or until the desired color and thickness* are achieved.